mat-shepherd/ci-pp1-nurture-seo/README.md

 - which displays a 404 page not found message, a 404 image, and a text directing the user to click on a "Return Home" button to navigate back to the index page.
 - Header and footer navigation remain consistent with the index page design and on all internal navigation links on this page will direct the user back to the index page.
 - User stories covered: 13

+### Features Left to Implement
+The following features could be implemented in the future to provide users with more detailed information and further build trust through the website:

+- Individual service pages could expand upon the services provided detailing the service process, timeline, typical costs, and deliverables.
+- When more testimonials are gathered the client testimonials section could implement a carousel feature to rotate through testimonials.
+- When more testimonials are gathered a testimonials page could be created to display all testimonials.
+- A case studies pages could be created to showcase the work carried out and results achieved fo some of the consultant's clients.
+- Individual case studies could be showcased through a case studies card feature on the index page.
+These showcased case studies could then link to the case studies page.
+With more features added to the index page this could warrant moving the contact and about section to their own pages.
+- A blog feature could be implemented to allow the consultant to share knowledge and thought leadership by publishing blog article sont he site which would then be displayed on a blog listing page.

 ## Testing